On this page

-Super fund performance: Financial years (1992–93 to 2022-23)
+Super fund performance: Calendar years (1993 to 2024)

-For your reference, the table and chart below show the annual calendar year performance of the median Growth fund over the 30 years since the introduction of compulsory super.
-Growth funds typically aim to post no more than one negative return every five years.
-As it happens, they have had only five negative years in the past 30, or one in every six years on average.
+Growth funds typically aim to post no more than one negative return every five years, or no more than six in the 32 calendar years shown.
+As it happens, they have had only five negative years in the past 32.

 Calendar year | Return (%) |